 Mic.com – One Thousand of the Most Qualified Women in Tech

-It’s one thing to have stellar female leadership at a tech company.
-It’s another thing entirely when not one, but three of your teammates make Mic’s list of ‘1000 of the Most Qualified Women in Tech.’
+It’s one thing to have stellar female leadership at a tech company, but it’s another thing entirely when not one, but three of your teammates make Mic’s list of ‘1000 of the Most Qualified Women in Tech.’

-Along with Hsiao and Osentoski, Mayfield’s Sr. Mechanical Engineer Stephanie Lee, has been instrumental in the design and creation of Kuri.
-One of the most senior employees at Mayfield, Lee was recognized for her contributions as a technologist and speaker on the topics of science and technology.
+Along with Hsiao and Osentoski, Mayfield’s Sr. Mechanical Engineer Stephanie Lee has been instrumental in the design and creation of Kuri.
+One of the most senior employees at Mayfield Robotics, Lee was recognized for her contributions as a technologist and speaker on the topics of science and technology.

 Congratulations to this robo-tastic trifecta, responsible for bringing Kuri to life!